Insider’s Guide to Milford on Sea

 Out on the Spit, Hurst Castle dominates the middle distance views from this coast.
 It was built by Henry VIII in 1544 to defend the Solent.
 King Charles was imprisoned there in the year 1648 when he was en-route to face trial in London.
 There is an excellent museum here and coffee shop.
 It’s a great place for views, and there are masses of moored leisure boats here.
 It’s also perfect for kayaking or paddle boarding.
 You can catch a boat taxi from the coastal path out to Hurst Castle for a few pounds and it’s well worth the trip.
 The walk back is a good mile and you’ll end up back at the ‘crabbing bridge’ as the locals know it.

-And if you’re interested in the characters that run the castle ….Read more about Jason Crane the castle-keeper, mechanic and boatman here
+If you’re interested in the characters that run the castle, you can read more about Jason Crane the castle-keeper, mechanic and boatman here.

-A great walk or cycle, Sturt Pond and Keyhaven Marshes Nature Reserve to Lymington and back.
-Sturt Pond lies just East from Milford on Sea beach at the start of Hurst Spit.
-The pond is a haven for swans, ducks, Canada geese, mallard, wigeon, teal, shelduck & grebes.
-Two wooden bridges cross the stream which runs from Sturt Pond to the salt marshes.
-The marshes of Keyhaven Nature Reserve has an abundance of wading birds including the little Egret, redshank, ringed plover, oystercatcher, dunlin & curlew, plus a whole variety of regularly changing visitors.
+For bird enthusiasts, a visit to Sturt pond is a must.
+A haven for swans, ducks, Canada geese, mallard, wigeon, teal, shelduck & grebes, the marshes of Keyhaven Nature Reserve have an abundance of wading birds including the little Egret, redshank, ringed plover, oystercatcher, dunlin & curlew, plus a whole variety of regularly changing visitors.

 Milford on Sea was once a Saxon Manor, 500 years later it appeared in the Domesday Book of 1086 as a small manor with a church, a mill and about 50 inhabitants.
 It belonged to Christchurch Priory from 1107 to 1539 and was later used as a saltern – place of making salt.
 Until late in the 1800’s Milford on Sea was small hamlet of thatched cottages along the High Street.
 Little further development took place until the 1880s, when Colonel Cornwallis-West of Newland Manor planned to convert the village into a premier seaside resort, adding “on-Sea” to the name.
 The scheme failed however, due to an outbreak of typhoid & lack of funds.
 The land reclaimed from the salt farms is now an area of great natural beauty.
 In the later part of the 18th century, wealthy newcomers moved in to buy up farms and build fine houses.
 Their Georgian houses are part of over 50 listed properties in the village today.